-We investigate the predictive power of our public quality index for high quality firms in a regression setting in Table 3.
+We investigate the predictive power of our public quality index for high-quality firms in a regression setting in Table 3.
 The dependent variable is the annual employment growth.
-We define high public quality index, HPI, equal to one if the estimated public quality index based on initial conditions (estimated in Table 2 Column 2) is in the top 1% of all firms at birth and zero otherwise.
+We define high public quality index, HPI, equal to one when the estimated public quality index based on initial conditions (estimated in Table 2 Column 2) is in the top 1% of all firms at birth and zero otherwise.
 We interact HPI with a measure of industry demand and a measure of the tightness of access to financing.
-Our measure of industry level (at 3-digit SIC) demand, DS, is the demand shock constructed based on changes of shipment from vertical industries.
+Our measure of industry level (at 3-digit SIC) demand shock, DS, is constructed based on changes of shipment from downstream industries.
+We also have estimated and used Tobin's q as our alternative measure of industry demand, calculated using all public firms in the same 3-digit SIC code.
+We obtain similar results and these alternative results are available from the Census on request.
+We use and report the downstream measure of demand as it captures a measure of demand for both public and private firms.
+We obtain the value of industrial production by industry from the Federal Reserve19, aggregate it to the three-digit SIC level, and calculate the annual change of demand.
+We then link these data to each industry by "downstream" industries using the input-output matrix of the U.S. economy from the Bureau of Economic Analysis in the closest lagged census year using the "use" tables, where a downstream industry is one that uses 1% or more of the industry's output.
+Given that most industries sell to multiple downstream industries, to construct our final measure of demand shock, we weigh the percentage change of each downstream industry by the percentage sold to that industry.
+The DS variable is used and described in detail in Phillips and Zhdanov (2013).
+It is likely to be a more independent measure of demand than own industry movements, as shown by Shea (1993).
 We focus on positive demand shocks as we wish to measure how firms respond to increases in growth opportunities.
-Our measures of liquidity, CS, measures the credit spread for the year between A3 and Baa corporate bonds.
-Both measures have been widely used and are described in detail in Maksimovic, Phillips, and Yang (2013).
-We control for industry-year fixed effects in all regressions and cluster the error at the industry-year level.